Hybrid Tool + Report Page

 Magnum explicitly warns that non-metallic fillers and aluminum/plastic panel sections break hold reliability, while DOE confirms lightweight non-steel materials are increasingly used in vehicles.
 Material-first screening remains mandatory.

 Vendor pull-force references (65 to 150 lb/ft² across variants) are useful but do not replace geometry, maintenance, and pilot checks.
-Thickness remains a risk-control lever, not a guarantee.
+NASA drag-equation relationships (drag scales with area and speed squared) explain why oversized single-piece layouts can fail even when thickness increases.

-NHTSA now cites about 850 deaths and almost 19,000 injuries yearly from road objects, and notes all 50 states plus DC enforce unsecured-load laws.
-FMCSA rules are CMV-scoped (49 CFR 390.5T and 393.100), so deployments need scope-specific legal controls, not generic assumptions.
+NHTSA cites about 850 deaths and almost 19,000 yearly injuries from road objects, and notes all 50 states plus DC enforce unsecured-load laws.
+State statutes also regulate plate readability/obstruction (for example CA VC 5201, FL 316.605, NY VAT 402), so window-safe placement alone is not enough if artwork or hardware creates plate/camera-visibility conflicts.

 The page always returns a next action: resize, split layout, or move to a non-magnetic signage method.